 “Seventy-two percent of Australians admit that stress affects their physical health, and 64% of us claim it’s not doing us any good in the mental health department, either.

-The three main causes for stress in Australia are: financial concerns, health issues and family issues.”
+The three main causes of stress in Australia are financial concerns, health issues, and family issues.”